Short answer

 Jones Day legal counsel

-AEREDIUM Foundation Ltd published a complete tokenomics document with 9 allocation categories, exact AER amounts, vesting schedules, staking mechanics, fee formula, and explicit legal disclaimers.
-It explicitly states AER holders have zero governance rights and zero passive yield.
-That kind of disclosure is a trust signal.
-Teams with something to hide don't publish it this clearly.
+AEREDIUM Foundation Ltd published a complete tokenomics document with 9 allocation categories, exact AERX amounts, vesting schedules, staking mechanics, fee formula, and explicit legal disclaimers.
+It explicitly states AERX holders have zero governance rights and zero passive yield.
+It also shows a materially faster Private Sale vesting schedule than the prior v3.8 library note, which is important for supply-risk analysis.

 Why the architecture is credible